 What are windpuffs?

-So one morning, you are going through your daily leg inspection and you notice there are some squishy parts of your horses fetlocks.
+You are going through your daily leg inspection and you notice there are some squishy parts of your horse’s fetlocks.
 Could these be windpuffs?

 Daily leg inspections are a must!